Generation Z isn’t rejecting work, they’re rejecting the script

 What if the problem isn’t the new generation, but the old narrative?

 In the decades after World War II, a silent pact governed the working world: follow the rules, stay loyal, work hard, and eventually, you’ll be rewarded.
 Stability, purpose, and identity came bundled with your job description.
-For many Boomers and Gen Xers, this script made sense.
+For many Boomers and Gen Xers like me, this script made sense.
 It wasn’t perfect, but it was coherent.
 Enter Gen Z. And enter silence, the sound of a generation refusing the script.

 They’re not lazy.
 They’re not entitled.
 They’re just no longer willing to pretend.
 They see the disconnect between what companies say and what they do.
 They read the emotional signals behind the glossy mission statements.
 And they’re not impressed.
 To truly understand Gen Z’s workplace behavior, leaders must stop asking, “Why don’t they work like we did?” and start asking, “What are they seeing that we don’t?”